 Then, why is Cwn Annwn not better known in the world of metal?

 Let’s break a lance for the vile marketing.
 In the band’s own words, Record Labels are an outdated business concept.
 Something I can emotionally relate to.
 But this self-made strategy won’t work if your website is basically a MailChimp page.
 Or your other data on social networks is outdated.
 Or – again – I find no visuals to speak of on platforms like YouTube when moving pictures are all the rage to sell a band.
 And without that marketing strategy, no band will ever be known, the money will not flow in, and you are – basically – on the road to oblivion.

-When we started to work on this record, we expected this dime-a-dozen, singular metal band.
+When we started to work on Patron Saint, we expected this dime-a-dozen, singular metal band.
 But – instead – we found rebellion.
 Something that usually is typical with punk rock bands, but not with the often strangely conformist metal gigs.

-Patron Saint gets you this amalgam of true metal so complex that it may overwhelm many a metalhead.
+Patron Saint gets you this amalgam of true metal and red-hot rock so complex that it may overwhelm many a fan.
 Cwn Annwn boast a piece of multifaceted and pretty outstanding Alternative Metal that you have to look for in this day and age.

 This is a band that clearly wants to stand outside of the beaten path.
 And they do that with good quality metal taken from what they consider to be the best.
 It is indeed a thorny road that they chose for themselves, but one we wholeheartedly salute.

 Record Rating: 7/10 | Label: Self-Released | Web: Official Site